 Windows 7 or higher.
 For running the game in 60 FPS you should at least have a dual-core CPU 2,2 GHz plus.
 A dedicated graphics card is not needed.
 The game will auto-adjust to 30 FPS if your machine can´t handle it under heavy load.

 You can play Outbuddies on Linux using Steam Proton: https://www.protondb.com.
-Gamepad support included.
+Gamepad and video playback support now included!

 !
 VERY IMPORTANT NOTE ON OLD SAVE DATA !

 In case you played an old standalone demo of Outbuddies in the last years, please make sure to restore the default settings in the options menu before starting a new game!